-Nothing says party like plenty of snacks, cupcakes, and of course, sprinkles.
+Nothing says party time like plenty of snacks, cupcakes, and, of course, sprinkles!

-We’re combining all three of those party guests into the ultimate party food—puppy chow!
-No, this isn’t dog food, just the incredibly tasty snack that’s also know as Muddy Buddies.
+We’re combining all 3 of those party favorites into the ultimate party food—puppy chow!
+No, this isn’t dog food, just the incredibly tasty snack that’s also known as Muddy Buddies.
 I have a few versions of puppy chow on my site, like peppermint crunch puppy chow and cookies and cream puppy chow, but it’s only right that we have a sprinkle-kissed variation.

 If you love recipes like my sprinkle cupcakes and rainbow sprinkle scones, or anything with plenty of sprinkles (GUILTY), don’t sleep on this sprinkly-sweet snack mix.
 Today’s cupcake puppy chow will give you all the feels of sneaking a taste of that leftover confetti cake batter straight from the mixing bowl.